-Cheque bounce case is registered on complaint.
-The court of first class judicial magistrate has jurisdiction to try these cases.
+Cheque bounce case is registered on the complaint.
+The court of first-class judicial magistrate has jurisdiction to try these cases.
 Fast track courts are constituted by the court of sessions.
-There is no provision in law to try offences under section 138 NI Act i.e. cheque bounce case, before fast track court.
+There is no provision in law to try offences under section 138 NI Act, i.e. cheque bounce case, before fast track court.

-Usually the time prescribed by the Act for fast disposal in Section 138 matters is 6 months (S. 143 N.I.
-Act, 1881) but unfortunately the matters are not disposed within the said time frame as the courts are flooded with matters.
+Usually, the time prescribed by the Act for fast disposal in Section 138 matters is 6 months (S. 143 N.I.
+Act, 1881) but unfortunately, the matters are not disposed within the said time frame as the courts are flooded with matters.
 Some states like Delhi, there is some special courts are constituted for fast disposal of cases registered under section 138 NI Act.
-The minimum time period for a trial to end in a cheque bounce case is 2-3 years.
+The minimum period for a trial to end in a cheque bounce case is 2-3 years.

 In J.V.
-BAHARUNI & ANR.
-Vs STATE OF GUJARAT & Others AIR 2014 the Supreme court of India has given some guidelines towards cheque bounce case as:
+Baharuni & Anr.
+Vs State of Gujrat & Others AIR 2014 the Supreme court of India has given some guidelines towards cheque bounce case as:

-- All the subordinate Courts must make an endeavour to expedite the hearing of cases in a time bound manner which in turn will restore the confidence of the common man in the justice delivery system.
-When law expects something to be done within prescribed time limit, some efforts are required to be made to obey the mandate of law.
+- All the subordinate Courts must endeavour to expedite the hearing of cases in a time-bound manner which in turn will restore the confidence of the common man in the justice delivery system.
+When law expects something to be done within the prescribed time limit, some efforts are required to be made to obey the mandate of law.

 - The learned Judicial Magistrate should make all possible attempts to encourage compounding of offence at an early stage of litigation.
 In a prosecution under the Negotiable Instruments Act, the compensatory aspect of remedy must be given priority over the punitive aspect.

-Some endeavors have been taken by the apex court for fast disposal of offences punishable under NI Act.
-But no provision is made towards trial of these offences by the fast track courts.
+Some endeavours have been taken by the apex court for fast disposal of offences punishable under the NI Act.
+But no provision is made towards the trial of these offences by the fast track courts.